top of page

 • drowsiness

 Eating over 20 berries can be fatal to a child.
-Even a small amount causes illness.
-The red berries look tempting.
-Keep them out of reach of children and curious dogs.
+Even a few berries can cause illness.
+Keep them out of reach of children and pets.
 Much like mushrooms, some species of holly leaves are safe to eat.
-Some can cause mild to serious illness.
+Others cause mild to serious illness.

 2. Yew - Life, Death, Rebirth